aj0strow/webstomp/README.md

 ### App

-The `webstomp` app ties it all together.
-It opens a WebSocket server, wraps it with a `webstomp` server, acts like a `webstomp` router, and dispatches server request frames to itself.
+The `webstomp` App ties it all together.
+It creates a WebSocket server, wraps it with a `webstomp` Server, acts like a `webstomp` Router, and dispatches request Frames to the current Session.

 ```js
 var {App} = require("webstomp")